 The idea of a gangway goes back over 50 years as customers came aware that there are safety issues as it related to going up the sides of the tank trucks and rail cars when they were loading or unloading chemicals or dry product.
-The gangway itself was just a means to get from a fixed platform to the rail car or the truck and safety cages and fall protection followed several decades later.
+The gangway itself was just a means to get from a fixed platform to the railcar or the truck and safety cages and fall protection followed several decades later.

-The biggest issues we have with this gangway is the raising and lowering of the gangway.
+The biggest issue we have with this gangway is the raising and lowering of the gangway.
 It’s very difficult to raise, very difficult to lower, doesn’t have a nice counterbalance system to it.
 If you get it in motion and let it go, it’ll fall and cause the whole rack to rattle and everything.

-There’s really no handles to grab, so when they’re letting the unit down, it will drop it down to the top of the truck and it’s just a lot harder to move down as well as move back up.
+There’s really no handles to grab, so when they’re letting the unit down, it will drop it down to the top of the tanker truck and it’s just a lot harder to move down as well as move back up.
 So as you can see, you push this down, it’ll come back up but then we’ve lost the spring.
-So at that point I’m trying to battle lifting this up.
+So at that point, I’m trying to battle lifting this up.

-Difference in the safe rack and a lesser gangway that one of our competitors may offer.
+The difference in the safe rack and a lesser gangway that one of our competitors may offer.
 I mean the main function is the ease of operation and the safety that we put in place.
 You’re not going to find any other product out there that is going to operate this easily and it’s not going to matter if you have women on the job site, older gentleman on the job site.
 We’re going to lower the game way into working position, and to raise it back up in the stored position; easy as that.

 It’s a simple thing, they have this rope here.
 They have knots there, just pull that.
-If I can do it left handed, you know it’s got to be easy.
+If I can do it left-handed, you know it’s got to be easy.

-Not putting bushings in a gangway and not machining pivot point, the consequences of that include wobbly handrails, shaky gangways and undependable operation of the gangway over all.
+Not putting bushings in a gangway and not machining pivot point, the consequences of that include wobbly handrails, shaky gangways, and undependable operation of the gangway overall.